Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/c_programming_interfaces_zos/migrate_exits.md

 - There is an inconsistency between the format of the exit in the CFTEXIT and the macro version, the C structure, and COBOL copy chosen in the exit.
 - For assembler, an issue occurs when using register 12.

-## How to link-edit
+## How to link- edit

 ### Reentrancy / amode / rmode

-- The examples and link-edit plans are delivered with reentrant rmode=any, and amode (31), the recommended setting.
+- The examples and link- edit plans are delivered with reentrant rmode=any, and amode (31), the recommended setting.
-- If the source code requires that you change other values, when you modify the link-edit options remember that the exit may have the AC link (1) option.
+- If the source code requires that you change other values, when you modify the link- edit options remember that the exit may have the AC link (1) option.

 ### Post migration DLL maintenance